ParadiseSS13/Paradise/docs/CONTRIBUTING.md

 ## Modifying Rust Code

-Some parts of Paradise are written in [Rust][] for performance or reliability reasons.
+Some parts of Paradise are written in [Rust][] for performance or reliability
+reasons:

+- Our atmos engine, MILLA, is in the `rust/src/milla/` directory.
+- The `mapmanip` library, an Aurora Station module used for automating DMM modification, is in the `rust/src/mapmanip` library.

 The Rust parts of our codebase are compiled into a single library, separate from the rest of the code.
 If you're on Windows, you get a pre-built copy by default.
 If you're on Linux, you built one already to run the server.

-### MILLA

-Our atmos engine, MILLA, is in the `rust/src/milla/` directory.

 If you make changes to the Rust library, you'll want to rebuild.
 This will be very similar to [rust-g][].
 The only difference is that you run `cargo` from the